lesflaneurs/lesflaneurs.github.io/_drafts/a_grand_adventure.md

-# A Grand Adventure

-Today is my last day at Zillow.
+---
+author: Daniel
+title: "Farewell, Zillow"
+---

 Six years is a long time.
-Not long enough, however, to prepare me to write this email.
+Not long enough, however, to prepare me to write this post.
 I am overcome with gratitude, wistfulness, and excitement.
 Words become strange after you stare at them for hours.

 Zillow has changed a lot during my time here, but it remains as challenging,